 There’s no one way to retire – and with Vision Super you have options, including accessing your super as you reduce your working hours, receiving a regular pension once you finish work.
 Now let’s see your options.

 It pretty much works the same way as your super account, except you cannot add to it once it’s been opened.
 Once you’ve opened your account you can choose your Investment options and know your investment earnings are tax free.
 And instead of contributing to your account, you’ll take money out.
-The great thing is you can set your annual income and the frequency you get paid that suits your retirement.
+The great thing is you can set your annual income (subject to some Government limits) and the frequency you get paid that suits your retirement.
 And just like when you were working your money will be deposited in a bank account of your choice.

 Make an appointment with a Vision Super Financial Planner who will provide information and advice about your super or pension.
 Bookings can also be made by calling 1300 300 820.